 The objectives of the IHCM SIG are to:

-The IHCM SIG is as a partnership between the Histochemical Society and the American Society for Investigative Pathology.
-Members of the Histochemical Society are invited to attend all IHCM SIG events.
-To fully participate and be part of the SIG listserv, Histochemical Society members are invited to become an ASIP member.
+The IHCM SIG is a partnership between the Histochemical Society (HCS) and the American Society for Investigative Pathology (ASI).
+Members of the HCS are invited to attend all IHCM SIG events.
+To fully participate and be part of the SIG listserv, HCS members are invited to become an ASIP member.

 ASIP Members are invited to participate in the Immunohistochemistry and Microscopy SIG Listserv.
 Please email email@example.com to have your name and email address added to the listserv.

 To send a message to the Immunohistochemistry and Microscopy SIG Listserv, send your email to firstname.lastname@example.org.
 Please note that you must be a member of this listserv in order to send and receive messages.

 Please direct all questions to: Lisa McFadden (240) 283-9712.